 The names in English and in French of the most important quantities within the field of this International Standard are given together with their symbols and, in most cases, their definitions.
 These names and symbols are recommendations.
-The definitions are given for identification of the quantities in the International System of Quantities (ISQ), listed on the left-hand pages of the table; they are not intended to be complete.
+The definitions are given for identification of the quantities in the International System of Quantities (ISQ), listed on the left hand pages of the table; they are not intended to be complete.

-The scalar, vectorial or tensorial character of quantities is pointed out, especially when this is needed for the definitions.
+The scalar, vector or tensor character of quantities is pointed out, especially when this is needed for the definitions.

 In most cases only one name and only one symbol for the quantity are given; where two or more names or two or more symbols are given for one quantity and no special distinction is made, they are on an equal footing.
-When two types of italic letters exist (for example as with θ and θ ; φ and φ ; a and a; a and a;
+When two types of italic letters exist (for example as with θ and θ ; φ and φ ; φ and φ ; and φ , only one of these is given.
+This does not mean that the other is not equally acceptable.
+It is recommended that such variants not be given different meanings.
+A symbol within parentheses implies that it is a reserve symbol, to be used when, in a particular context, the main symbol is in use with a different meaning.